ihoegen/terra-inform/README.md

 - Works as a drop-in replacement for the Terraform CLI
 - Provides AI-generated summaries for `terraform plan` and `terraform apply` commands
+- AI analysis of errors when Terraform commands fail
+- Analyzes potential downtime risks from your infrastructure changes
 - Maintains all standard Terraform functionality, including interactive approval for applies
 - Forwards all other Terraform commands directly to the Terraform CLI
-- Configurable OpenAI model selection
+- Configurable OpenAI model selection via CLI flags or environment variables

 ## Prerequisites